SL-Pirate/dart_odbc/README.md

 # dart_odbc

+A Dart package for interacting with ODBC databases.
+It allows you to connect to ODBC data sources and execute SQL queries directly from your Dart applications.

-This is an api library for communicating with the odbc driver from dart This package is inspired by the original [odbc](https://pub.dev/packages/odbc) (obsolete).
+This package is inspired by the obsolete [odbc](https://pub.dev/packages/odbc) package by [Juan Mellado](https://github.com/jcmellado).

 [![style: very good analysis](https://img.shields.io/badge/style-very_good_analysis-B22C89.svg)](https://pub.dev/packages/very_good_analysis)